caam37830/homework-0-template/README.md

 ## Important Information

 ### Due Date
-This assignment is due Friday, October 9 at 12pm (noon) Chicago time.
+This assignment is due Thursday, October 5 at 10:00pm Chicago time.

 ### Git
 You will need to use basic `git` in this assignment.
 See [this tutorial](https://github.com/caam37830/git-tutorial) if you have never used it before.
 The basic commands to know are: